Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Entanglement entropy

 To evaluate (\ref{corrmatrix}), we first organize the eigenvalues in the desired ordering, \beq D=\text{diag}(\epsilon(k_{\sigma(1)}),\dots, \epsilon(k_{\sigma(N)}) ) \eeq where $\epsilon(k_{\sigma(j)})$ denotes one of the $N$ possible quasienergies.
 Accordingly, define the column vectors, \beq \vec{r}(k_{\sigma(j)}) =\sqrt{\frac{2}{N}} , \eeq \beq \vec{\ell}(k_{\sigma(j)}) =\sqrt{\frac{2}{N}} , \eeq with components given by (\ref{rcomp},\ref{lcomp}), which are respectively right and left eigenvectors of $\mathcal{T}_N$ with eigenvalue $\epsilon(k_{\sigma(j)})$.
 Introduce the matrices \beq R=\left(\vec{r}(k_{\sigma(1)}),\dots, \vec{r}(k_{\sigma(N)})\right), \eeq \beq L=\left(\vec{\ell}(k_{\sigma(1)}),\dots, \vec{\ell}(k_{\sigma(N)})\right). \eeq It follows that, \beq \mathcal{T}_N R=RD, \quad L^T \mathcal{T}_N=DL^T, \quad RL^T=L^TR=\id. \eeq The diagonalized hopping matrix is then given by \beq \mathcal{T}_N=\boldsymbol{\eta}^\dagger D \boldsymbol{\eta}, \quad \boldsymbol{\eta}=L^T \boldsymbol{c}, \quad \boldsymbol{\eta}^\dagger= \boldsymbol{c}^\dagger R \eeq implying the algebra (\ref{calgebra}) also for the $\boldsymbol{\eta}$.
 We have, \beq c_j = \sum_{m=1}^{N} R_{jm}\eta_m, \quad c_i^\dagger = \sum_{n=1}^{N} L_{in}\eta_n^\dagger. \eeq Finally, define the states, \beq \langle \ell|= \langle 0|\prod_{a\in occ.}\eta_a , \quad |r\rangle=\prod_{a\in occ.}\eta_a^\dagger |0\rangle, \eeq and compute, \beq C_{ij}=\langle \ell|c_i^\dagger c_j|r\rangle= \sum_{a\in occ.} L_{ia}R_{ja}. \eeq

 We now investigate the spectrum of the correlation matrix (\ref{corrmatrix1}) and the associated entanglement entropy for indices in (\ref{corrmatrix1}) restricted to $i,j\in\{1,\dots,N/2\}$.
-We perform numerical calculations for large lattices, in which case we only keep eigenvalues of the correlation matrix that satisfy $|\nu_j|>10^{-50}$ and $|1-\nu_j|>10^{-50}$.
-Additionally, we set to zero real or imaginary parts of $\nu_j$ and $1-\nu_j$ that are individually smaller than $10^{-50}$.
-This is particular important in cases where the eigenvalues of the correlation matrix are negative with a tiny imaginary part, whose sign can numerically oscillate around the branch cut.
-Before considering numerics, as a warm-up, we study the trivial 2-cell model ($N=4$) analytically.
+We perform numerical calculations for large lattices, in which case we only keep eigenvalues of the correlation matrix that satisfy $|\nu_j|>\Lambda$ and $|1-\nu_j|>\Lambda$.
+Additionally, we set to zero real or imaginary parts of $\nu_j$ and $1-\nu_j$ that are individually smaller in magnitude than the chosen cutoff $\Lambda=10^{-50}$.
+This is particularly important in cases where the eigenvalues of the correlation matrix are negative with a tiny imaginary part, whose sign can numerically oscillate around the branch cut.
+By calculating the discarded weight $\sum_{|\nu_j|<\Lambda}|\nu_j| + \sum_{|1-\nu_j|<\Lambda}|1-\nu_j|$ we make sure that the cutoff does not affect the results on the scale shown in the figures provided that we stay on one branch of the logarithm.
+Before considering numerical results for large systems we will also study, as a warm-up, the 2-cell model ($N=4$) analytically.
 Both zero field $u=0$ and $\mathcal{PT}$-symmetric cases are considered.